ajpls/Inventory-Monitoring-at-Distribution-Centers/README.md

     return Image.open(io.BytesIO(img_content))
 ```

 The image was processed in the predict_fn function.
-It was resized, converted to a tensor, normalized and unsqueezed) and used to make a prediction.
+It was resized, converted to a tensor, normalize, unsqueezed and used to make a prediction.

 ```test_transform = transforms.Compose([
     transforms.Resize((224, 224)),